 The last project is this spooky Spiderweb Dreamcatcher:

 Before I forget, I have to share one of my favorite secrets for holiday decor… HOT GLUE!
-Yes, I hot glue stuff to my walls.
+Yes, I hot glue stuff to my walls (with a LO TEMP glue gun, of course!)
 That is how I attached the silver crow feet (salad servers from Target last year), and all the little spiders (cut from spider rings.)
 I hot glue things to my walls all the time and I have never had a problem with it removing paint or damaging the wall.
 It just pulls off when I’m ready to take it down.
 Seriously saves me for party decor too.
 Test it out on your wall before you go crazy, but it works on mine!